 Unfortunately, most dog attacks happen to children under 10 years of age.

-Young children simply lack the self awareness to realize when they’re enticing a dog to attack.
-A lot of children and toddlers also aren’t taught how to properly act around dogs, so they’re prone to accidentally provoke the dog to attack without meaning too.
+Young children simply lack the self-awareness to realize when they’re enticing a dog to attack.
+A lot of children and toddlers also aren’t taught how to properly act around dogs, so they’re prone to accidentally provoke the dog to attack without meaning to.

 This is why it’s so important to teach your children how to properly act around dogs.
 While it’s true that most dogs just want to get their belly rubbed and maybe a treat if you have one, some dogs will see you and instantly want to attack for no reason whatsoever.